-0621 German I
+0621 German I 1 Credit 9th - 12^t

 The first year of German seeks to develop a basic understanding of the language.
 The individual begins by learning everyday expressions then slowly acquires vocabulary imperative for short conversations.
 Gradually more emphasis is given on comprehension, speaking and writing skills.
 It is recommended that students wishing to take German have a "B" average in English courses.

-0622 German II 1 Credit 9 th - 12 th Second year German is a more intense study of all the basic skill speaking.
-Classroom practice transfers emphasis from understandi ed grammar and 0623 German III 1 Credit 10 th - 12 th Third year German concerns itself with the conversational aspect of further study in that area.
-German culture and history is studied vocabulary and all basic language skills is included.
-0624 German IV 1 Credit 11 th - 12 th The fourth year German course will be entirely conducted in German with a complete review of grammar.
+0622 German II 1 Credit 9th - 12th

+Second year German is a more intense study of all the basic skills with special emphasis on idioms, more detailed grammar and speaking.
+Classroom practice transfers emphasis from understanding to reading and mainly speaking.

+0623 German III 1 Credit 10th - 12th

+Third year German concerns itself with the conversational aspect of the language.
+A review of the grammar is provided, as well as further study in that area.
+German culture and history is studied through the use of notes and study guides.
+An expansion of vocabulary and all basic language skills is included.

+0624 German IV 1 Credit 11th - 12th

+The fourth year German course will be entirely conducted in German with a complete review of grammar.
 Dialogue between instructor-student and student-student set in different environments will be targeted, in conjunction with the reading of German newspapers and magazines and the viewing of German videos.

-0626 AP German 1 Credit (weighted course) 11 th - 12 th The AP German Language course targets an equivalency of a collegiate course both in content and in the general challenge it presents to the student.
+0626 AP German 1 Credit (weighted course) 11th - 12th

+The AP German Language course targets an equivalency of a collegiate course both in content and in the general challenge it presents to the student.
 A student must have four (4) years of the target language in order to qualify for the AP course.

 Heavy emphasis will be placed on (in order) speaking, reading, and writing.
-Speaking ; student having a very strong command of vocabulary and structure of the language through understanding a native speaker and speaking in a variety of situations.
-Reading ; reading of short stories, internet articles, general newspaper and magazine articles.
-Writing ; student accurately expressing opinions, thoughts and interpretations in writing.
+Speaking; student having a very strong command of vocabulary and structure of the language through understanding a native speaker and speaking in a variety of situations.
+Reading: reading of short stories, internet articles, general newspaper and magazine articles.
+Writing: student accurately expressing opinions, thoughts and interpretations in writing.
 Content of the course to be determined mainly by the teacher and from input of the students.
 Topics governing current events, history, sports, modern and classical literature and music are to be included.
 Teaching tools include video and CDs, magazines and newspapers, and short stories from famous German authors (i.e. Brecht, Grass, Kafka).
 While students are not required to take the AP exam, it is encouraged.

+LATIN

-LAT IN 0631 Latin I 1 Credit 9 th - 12 th In Latin I, students will study the vocabulary and grammar of Latin as well as English words that have come from Latin.
+0631 Latin I 1 Credit 9th - 12th

+In Latin I, students will study the vocabulary and grammar of Latin as well as English words that have come from Latin.
 Students will be introduced to Roman life, culture, and mythology.
 Class activities focus on reading Latin stories and discussing them both in English and in Latin.
 It is recommended that students taking Latin have at least a "B" average in English courses.

-0632 Latin II 1 Credit 9 th - 12 th Latin II continues where Latin I left off, with a focus on Roman Britain and Alexandria, Egypt.
+0632 Latin II 1 Credit 9th - 12th

+Latin II continues where Latin I left off, with a focus on Roman Britain and Alexandria, Egypt.
 Students will continue to review vocabulary, grammar, and English derivatives and well as Roman history, culture, and mythology.
-In order to continue to Latin II, students must have at least a "C" average in Latin I. 0633 Latin III 1 credit 10 th - 12 th Latin III completes the energy of Opintus and takes along in Aminath Domo Studente will continue their students of man waaahula
+In order to continue to Latin II, students must have at least a "C" average in Latin I.

+0633 Latin III 10th - 12th

 Latin III completes the saga of Quintus and takes place in Ancient Rome.
 Students will continue their study of grammar, vocabulary and English derivatives while learning about the history and culture of the Romans.
 Students will finish the year by reading some authentic Latin texts.

 0634 Latin IV 1 Credit 11th - 12th